samsquire/notebook/README.md

 # notebook

+This is a holding area for code I'm writing now.
+At the moment it contains early versions of my sql database and my graph database.

+See https://github.com/samsquire/hash-db for my distributed database.

 # correlation-engine

 Correlation engine is a dream program I wish that existed that let me detect correlations between things that I am doing.